Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 `IEnableableComponent` that is enabled if the renderer was visible in the previous frame, and disabled otherwise.
-Renderer entities can also be given `PostProcessMatrix` and `PreviousPostProcessMatrix` for applying shear and other visual matrix transform effects to the entities for rendering.
+Renderer entities can also be given `PostProcessMatrix` and `PreviousPostProcessMatrix` for applying shear and other visual matrix transform effects to the entities for rendering (QVVS Transforms only).
 If a renderer entity uses procedural vertex shader animation, its culling bounds can be increased via the `ShaderEffectRadialBounds` component.

 ### LODs